YuqiWang98/INDE577-Rice-University/Unsupervised Learning/K Means Clustering/README.md

-## K means Clustering and Priciple Component Analysis
+## K means Clustering and Principle Component Analysis

 This sub-repository mainly focuses on using K Means Clustering to solve classification problems.
 The Principal Component Analysis (PCA) is used to reduced the dimension of the dataset.